Kilobytes - Bits Converter

 Convert between kilobytes and bits (kB and b) using this data storage conversion tool.
 This converter is part of the full data storage converter.
 Simply choose whether you want to convert kilobytes to bits or bits to kilobytes, enter a value and click the 'convert' button.
-Default rounding is set to a maximum of 14 decimal places.
+Reference charts are available down the page.

 Please see the full disclaimer for more information.